Dr Rhonda R Snook

 Equality Seminars: Royal Entomological Society, University of Liverpool, University of Oxford, University of Sheffield

-Dr. Rhonda Snook is Director of Admissions for the department, a member of the APS Teaching Committee and in the past has served as both the Level 4 and Biology with a Year Abroad tutor.
+Dr. Rhonda Snook has been Director of Undergraduate Admissions for the department, a member of the APS Teaching Committee and served as both the Level 4 and Biology with a Year Abroad tutor.

 My emphasis, across all levels of teaching, is to ensure that students become part of a scientifically literate public so that they can function as informed and socially aware citizens with an ability to contribute to their communities.
 I use current research to inform what I teach and strive to share my passion for biology and discovery to students.
 My teaching philosophy develops a student's knowledge base but also expects them to exercise increasing levels of self-discovery and independence.